openforcefield/anything-goes/bespokefit_webserver/README.md

 # HOWTO

 * copy the three files in this folder into the root of `openff-bespokefit
+* you probably need to add the requisite drivers (eg torsiondirve) to the relevant environment file that docker builds from.
+I haven't had a chance to do this properly.
 * edit the .env file and fill in the relevant variables
 * run `docker-compose up -d`
 * check that the service is reachable on the client side with the below env file

 ## Client side env file